OBLHoops/website/README.md

 ## Run locally

+First, change name of `_env.local` to `.env.local` in the root of the project

-First, install the package dependencies:
+Then, install the package dependencies:

 ```bash
 npm i
 ```

-Them, run the development server
+Then, run the development server

 ```bash
 npm run dev